 Eric J. Stock is a partner in the New York office of Gibson, Dunn & Crutcher.
-Mr. Stock's practice focuses on antitrust litigation and investigations, as well as merger review, especially for clients in the pharmaceutical, financial services, high tech, and health care industries.
+Mr. Stock's practice focuses on antitrust litigation and investigations, especially for clients in the pharmaceutical, financial services, high tech, and health care industries.
 He is a member of Gibson Dunn's Antitrust and Competition and Litigation Practice Groups.

 Mr. Stock's practice involves all aspects of antitrust enforcement, including civil and criminal government investigations, merger clearance, and working with international regulators.
 He frequently is responsible for coordinating a client's response to antitrust and competition law investigations and litigation in multiple proceedings and jurisdictions.
 He has extensive experience litigating class actions and other civil antitrust cases in federal court, including defending clients accused of unlawful monopolization, collusion, and anticompetitive transactions.
 He was on the trial team for the defense in the U.S. v.
 H&R Block merger litigation, and recently successfully tried a monopolization case in the Southern District of New York.
 Mr. Stock has particular experience counseling and litigating matters where a client faces antitrust scrutiny as a result of its defense of its intellectual property rights.